emberjs/rfcs/text/0252-browser-support-changes.md

 As Ember heads towards version 3.0, it is a good time to evaluate our browser support matrix.
 Ember follows Semantic Versioning, and we consider browser compatibility to be under the umbrella of those guarantees.
 In other words, we will continue to support whatever browsers we officially support in Ember 3.0 until Ember 4.0.

 We want to make this decision on the basis of the browsers that our community still needs to support, while weighing that against the costs we bear as a community to support older browsers.
 This RFC will lay out some of those costs, so we can decide what tradeoff is most appropriate.
 Members of the core team maintain many different kinds of apps across many different kinds of companies.
 Some of us work on applications with small, agile teams, while others work inside of large corporations with many engineers.
-When this topic came up amongst the team, we discovered that, across all these different companies and Ember apps, we did not generally support these legacy browsers.
+When this topic came up amongst the team, we discovered that, across all these different companies and Ember apps, we did not generally support IE9, IE10, and PhantomJS.

 Because of this, the core team's impression is that the costs support now far exceed the benefits, and we are considering dropping support for them in Ember 3.0.
 Before we make the decision, we want to hear from the rest of the community.
 Supporting IE9, IE10, and PhantomJS incurs significant cost, both in terms of features and maintenance, and we want the community to help us think through the cost-benefit analysis.

 Ember is more than just the framework's code.
-When people use Ember, they expect to be able to use Ember's tooling, read Ember's documentation, find solutions to problems on Stack Overflow, and read tutorials produced by community members. **All of these****, including addons that follow Ember’s lead,** **are shackled to the limitations of these legacy browsers****.** By dropping support for them, people can begin to rely on the improved baseline of features.
+When people use Ember, they expect to be able to use Ember's tooling, read Ember's documentation, find solutions to problems on Stack Overflow, and read tutorials produced by community members. **All of these, including addons that follow Ember’s lead, are shackled to the limitations of these legacy browsers.** By dropping support for them, people can begin to rely on the improved baseline of features.

 Some of the features (unavailable in IE9, IE10, or PhantomJS) that addons will be able to freely take advantage of include:

 - requestAnimationFrame ([caniuse](http://caniuse.com/#feat=requestanimationframe), [MDN](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame))
 - CSS flexbox ([caniuse](http://caniuse.com/#search=flexbox), [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes))